This section explains how to install Ubuntu from an existing

 yaboot.conf relative to the system you call it from).

 Here is a basic

 boot=/dev/sda2 device=hd: partition=6 root=/dev/sda6 magicboot=/usr/lib/yaboot/ofboot timeout=50 image=/vmlinux label=Ubuntu

 On some machines, you may need to use

 In case you can login to the system via console, you can skip this section.
 If the system should be accessible via the network later on, you need to install SSH and set up access.

-# aptitude install ssh
+# apt install openssh-server

 Root login with password is disabled by default, so setting up access can be done by setting a password and re-enable root login with password: